guoyang-weng/apr-via-llm-metastrategy/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)
-This repository contains the implementation and evaluation of an approach for automatic bug fixing by enhancing large language models (here ChatGPT 4.0) with a multistage interactive process inspired by the [Tree-of-Thoughts (ToT)](https://arxiv.org/abs/2305.10601) approach by S. Yao et al., 2023.
+This repository contains the implementation and evaluation of an approach for automatic bug fixing by enhancing large language models (here GPT-4) with a multistage interactive process inspired by the [Tree-of-Thoughts (ToT)](https://arxiv.org/abs/2305.10601) approach by S. Yao et al., 2023.